Reimagining Farming the Natural Way

 3. How can farmers transition to organic farming?

-4. Does organic farming reduce pest problems?
+4. Does organic farming help control pests naturally?

 5. How can consumers support organic agriculture?